 The Louis C. Sudler Chair, endowed by an anonymous benefactor

 Robert Chen has been concertmaster of the Chicago Symphony Orchestra since 1999.
-During his years as the CSO concertmaster, he has been featured as soloist with Riccardo Muti, Daniel Barenboim, Pierre Boulez, Bernard Haitink, Christoph Eschenbach, Charles Dutoit, Ton Koopman, Osmo Vänskä, Vasily Petrenko, Nicholas Kraemer and James Conlon.
-He gave the CSO premiere of György Ligeti’s Violin Concerto, Elliott Carter’s Violin Concerto, and Witold Lutoslawski’s Chain Two, as well as the world premiere of Augusta Read Thomas’s Astral Canticle.
+During his years as concertmaster, he has been featured as soloist with Riccardo Muti, Daniel Barenboim and Pierre Boulez, among others.
+He gave the CSO premiere of György Ligeti’s Violin Concerto, Elliott Carter’s Violin Concerto and Witold Lutoslawski’s Chain Two, as well as the world premiere of Augusta Read Thomas’s Astral Canticle.

-A native of Taiwan, Robert Chen began his violin studies at the age of seven.
-He continued his studies with Robert Lipsett when he and his family moved to Los Angeles in 1979.
-While in Los Angeles, he participated in Jascha Heifetz’s master classes.
-Chen received both Bachelor's and Master's degrees in music from the Juilliard School, where he was a student of Dorothy DeLay and Masao Kawasaki.
+A native of Taiwan, Chen began his violin studies at the age of seven.
+He continued his studies with Robert Lipsett and participated in Jascha Heifetz’s master classes when he and his family moved to Los Angeles in 1979.
+Chen received both his bachelor's and master's degrees in music from the Juilliard School, where he was a student of Dorothy DeLay and Masao Kawasaki.

 In his free time, he enjoys relaxing at home with his wife Laura and two children, Beatrice and Noah.